Best Hot Wheels sets for 5 year olds displayed on a colorful toy-style background with tracks, garages, loops, and cars.

 The real reason to choose this one is flexibility.
 A child can build a straight race, make small changes, test what works, then try again.
 That suits kids who like experimenting more than following one fixed track design, and the pieces pack away easily and connect with other Hot Wheels builds later.

-Worth knowing: this is not the flashiest set on the list.
+Skip it if your child wants big action right away.
 There is no dragon, no crash zone, no motor.
-The value is in open-ended track building, so a child who wants big action right away may find it plain next to a loop or garage set.
+The value is in open-ended track building, and a child who wants instant excitement may find it plain next to a loop or garage set.

 For the Kid Who Already Has a Few Hot Wheels Cars